-The next ATE TRAINING SESSION will take place from 3 to 7 July 2017 in Paris.
+The next ATE TRAINING SESSION will take place in Octobre 2017 in Paris.

 WHAT IS ACADEMIC TEACHING EXCELLENCE: English as a medium of instruction (ATE)?

 Lecturers in all subject areas are facing a new reality: seminars and lectures with a highly diverse and international student body that requires instruction through English.
 English as Medium of Instruction – or EMI – has become an important development in creating a truly international university.

 Academic Teaching Excellence (ATE) is a training course that has been developed to help academic staff who do their teaching through the medium of English.
 Degree courses in Europe are increasingly being taught in English, often where neither teacher nor students are native speakers.
 ATE has been specifically designed to improve the overall quality of academic teaching by updating lecturers’ language skills and offering useful techniques for day-to-day teaching.

 The next session for the course will take placein Octobre 2017 in Paris.

 Course fees for individuals are €690 per person.